Frequently Asked Questions

 Catch it from Conestoga Mall (making connections from ION LRT and/or other bus routes).
 You have to walk up the block from the Farmers Market, but it’s close.
 It also stops by the Waterloo Central Farmers Market station.

 Taking VIA Rail/GO Transit in from out of town?
-From the train station, walk or grab a bus two blocks west on Victoria Street to the ION LRT Central Station on King Street.
+From the Kitchener VIA/GO train station walk or grab a bus two blocks west on Victoria Street to the ION LRT Central Station on King Street.
 Take the LRT north to University of Waterloo or bus Route 7 to Conestoga Mall to connect with the above mentioned routes.

 Grand River Transit System Map (bus and light rail routes)